mozilla-spidermonkey/jsparagus/js-quirks.md

     In strict mode, `let` is not a valid *Identifier*.

 *   `static` is similar.
-It's a valid identifier, except in strict mode.
-It's only special at the beginning of a *ClassElement*.
+It’s a valid identifier, except in strict mode.
+It’s only special at the beginning of a *ClassElement*.

 *   `async` is similar, but trickier.
-It's an identifier.
-It is special only if it's marking an `async` function, method, or arrow function (the tough case, since you won't know it's an arrow function until you see the `=>`, possibly much later).
+It’s an identifier.
+It is special only if it’s marking an `async` function, method, or arrow function (the tough case, since you won’t know it’s an arrow function until you see the `=>`, possibly much later).

     ```js